My Vision

 -

-STUDENT AND STAFF PARTICIPATION: Students, especially in the senior grades, know what they need to thrive.
-I will work towards opening more communication channels to really listen and learn.
+CREATE STUDENT-LED WELLNESS PROGRAMS: Students, especially in the senior grades, know what they need to thrive.
+I will work on opening communication channels and creating student leadership to enable the programs they need.
+As an example, a simple daily motivational text messages can really help to support students.

 -